sairamalik-cmd/MiniShell/README.md

 Implement basic file and directory operations

-Build a mini Linux-like shell in C++
+Build a mini Linux-like CLI shell in C++

 🚧 Limitations